 To help avoid sun damage to your lips in the first place, it’s important to apply and reapply SPF every single day and take other sun protection measures.

 “Use a dedicated lip balm with SPF as part of your morning routine,” says Dr. Markowitz.
+With your SPF lip balm, be sure that you’re frequently reapplying it throughout the day (even more often than you reapply regular sunscreen) because drinking and eating can cause the lip balm to fade faster.
 For the area surrounding your lips, try a soothing sunscreen stick with ceramides and hyaluronic acid, like the CeraVe Mineral Sunscreen Stick with SPF 50.

 SPF is not the only measure you can take to protect your lips from the sun’s damaging rays.
 “Use multimodal protection such as SPF, makeup, wear a wide brimmed hat and zinc,” says Dr. Marmur.
 “Being on the snow or water is even worse because the UV rays reflect off the water like a mirror and hit your lips.”
 If you’re planning to spend time in or near the water this summer (or you like to ski during the winter), be sure to keep this in mind so you can step up your sun protection.

 A sunscreen stick like the CeraVe Mineral Sunscreen Stick with SPF 50 is an easy and effective way to protect your face (including the skin around your lips) from UV damage.
 This 100% mineral sunscreen contains titanium dioxide and zinc oxide, keeping your skin safe from sunburn as well as premature signs of aging.
 This is one of our favorite sunscreens for summer because it’s water-resistant for up to 40 minutes, so you can splash in the waves worry-free.